hyperspy/hyperspy/doc/user_guide/install.rst

 Installing the required libraries
 ---------------------------------

 Before installing Hyperspy certain libraries have to be installed in the system.
 The easiest way to install these packages is by installing the `enthough python distribution <http://www.enthought.com/products/epd.php>`_ (EPD) that from version 0.7.1 comes with all the required libraries included by default.
-Please note that the academic version of EPD is free, `you can get it here <http://www.enthought.com/products/edudownload.php>`_
+Please note that the academic version of EPD is free, `you can get it here. <http://www.enthought.com/products/edudownload.php>`_

 Another option in Windows is to install `pythonxy <http://www.pythonxy.com/>`_.